XorJoep/HBM/README.md

 Once the script completes all results from each measurement will be in a `results` folder, the parsed contents of this folder are in a file named `results.csv` which is used to create a plot from the results.

 # Editing the kernel
+Only the 16 decompressors kernel is available for editing.

 * Start Vivado and start some project
 * Within Vivado in the tcl console `cd` to `/vivado/snappy_16_unzippers`
 * run `source snappy_16_unzippers.tcl`